SAPhow/SAP.how/articles/ewm/development/custom-ppf-printer-determination.md

 ---
-Creation date: 2018-03-03
+date: 2018-03-03
-Author: Vasiliy Kharitonov
+author: Vasiliy Kharitonov
+categories: EWM-Development
 ---

 # How to enable Printer Determination for a custom PPF action?